+For the purposes of this paragraph, fishing vessels exclude reefer and supply vessels.

 CMM 01-2018 (Trachurus murphyi), CMM 03-2018 (bottom fishing) and CMM 13-2016 (management of new and exploratory fisheries) specifies observer coverage levels for these fisheries.